 Your thank you page should obviously thank your audience for downloading or signing up for your offer.
 If you’re providing a content offer, be sure to include a direct link to the offer and options to share the content.

-Don’t forget to provide additional content that may assist them with their problem and possibly provide another offer, such as blog subscription or new eBook.
+Don’t forget to provide additional content that may assist them with their problem and possibly provide another offer, such as a blog subscription or new eBook.

 Your thank you email should be sent as soon as someone has signed up for your offer.
 For this to happen, you’ll need a CRM or email tool that allows for automation.
 The email should also have a link to the offer and provide additional helpful content.